-^h Demonstrated improvements to payment integrity or reached a tolerable improper and unknow payment rate i Developed a plan to meet the improper and unknown payment reduction target.
+^h Demonstrated improvements to payment integrity or reached a tolerable improper and unknown payment rate.

+1 Developed a plan to meet the improper and unknown payment reduction target.

 ^j Reported an improper and unknown payment estimate of less than 10 percent for each program for which an estimate was published in accompanying materials to the annual financial statement.